Professor Polly Jones

 Research

-I welcome research student enquiries on topics in 20th or 21st-century Russian literature and cultural studies, and transnational or interdisciplinary projects on the socialist bloc, memory studies and biography.
+I teach a wide range of modern Russian literature, culture and language at undergraduate and graduate level for the faculty and college, including specialist courses on Gulag literature and late Soviet literature.
+I welcome research student (DPhil, MPhil) enquiries for supervision of projects on 20th or 21st-century Russian literature and cultural history, and transnational or interdisciplinary projects on the socialist bloc, memory studies and biography.
 Current and recent research supervision includes:

 • Cults and Culture: Late Soviet Cultural Studies as Intellectual and Social Practice (Egor Sokolov)